lowdefy/lowdefy-example-crud/README.md

 ## Running this example
 - Clone this repository
+- Set up a MongoDB Atlas database and set the connection uri as secret `lowdefy_examples_mdb`.
+- Load the sample database into the database.
-- Run the Lowdefy CLI from the cloned repository
+- Run the Lowdefy CLI from the cloned repository.

 ## Licence